christoph-phillips/blog/content/blog/of-all-phenomena-the-mind-the-forerunner.md

 ---
-title: 'Of All Phenomena, The Mind The Forerunner'
+title: '"Of All Phenomena, The Mind The Forerunner"'
 type:
   - quotes
 created: 2019-11-06T02:48:00.723Z